Frequently Asked Questions

 Please email us at email@example.com to cancel or change a reservation.
 Include the camper name and camp week you would like to change.

 If you would like to pay for a camper who is not on your Camp Carl account, instruct the parent of the camper to create an account and register their child but do not make a payment.
 The registration will then be “pending” in their account.
 You can then call the office at 330.315.5665 and gives us a credit card over the phone or you can send in a check with the camper’s name in the subject line.
 Once payment is made the camper’s registration will change to “enrolled”.
 Please note, this is not a tax deductible donation.
-If you would like to make a tax deductible donation, you must donate to our Camp Scholarship fund.
+If you would like to make a tax deductible donation, you must donate to our General Camp fund.
 You can make a donation by visiting our GIVE page

 Yes, campers are permitted to pack snacks.
 For the safety of all our our campers, we ask that you do not bring anything that contains peanuts.
 Please bring them in a sealed container.